aws/aws-cdk/packages/@aws-cdk/cdk/lib/aspects/README.md

    */
   readonly visitType: AspectVisitType;
   /**
-   * All aspects can visit a IConstruct
+   * All aspects can visit an IConstruct
    */
   visit(node: IConstruct): void;
 }